Eadweard Muybridge: 1871–1881: personal life, marriage, killing, acquittal, paternity, and divorce

-1882–1893: Motion studies in Philadelphia
+1882–1893: motion studies in Philadelphia

 Muybridge often travelled to American cities as well as back to England and Europe to publicise his work.
-The opening of the Transcontinental Railroad in 1869 and the development of steamships made travel much faster and less arduous than it was in 1860.
+The opening of the first transcontinental railroad in 1869 and the development of steamships made travel much faster and less arduous than it was in 1860.
 On 13 March 1882 he lectured at the Royal Institution in London in front of a sell-out audience, which included members of the Royal Family, notably the future King Edward VII.
 He displayed his photographs on screen and showed moving pictures projected by his zoopraxiscope.
 He also lectured at the Royal Academy of Arts and the Royal Society.

 Muybridge and Stanford had a major falling-out concerning his research on equine locomotion.
 Stanford had asked his friend and horseman Dr JBD Stillman to write a book analysing The Horse in Motion, which was published in 1882.
 Stillman used Muybridge's photos as the basis for his 100 illustrations, and the photographer's research for the analysis, but he gave Muybridge no prominent credit.
 The historian Phillip Prodger later suggested that Stanford considered Muybridge as just one of his employees, and not deserving of special recognition.
 Stanford was quite proud of his role in creating the book, and commissioned a portrait of himself by Jean-Louis-Ernest Meissonier, in which a copy of the volume was visible under his arm.

 However, as a result of Muybridge not being credited in the book, the Royal Society of Arts withdrew an offer to fund his stop-motion studies in photography, and refused to publish a paper he had submitted, accusing him of plagiarism.
 Muybridge filed a lawsuit against Stanford to gain credit, but it was delayed two years and then dismissed out of court.
 Stillman's book did not sell as expected.
 Muybridge, looking elsewhere for funding, was more successful.
 The Royal Society of Arts eventually invited Muybridge back to show his work.
+His 1882 The Kiss, in which two naked women kiss, is thought to be the first kiss ever caught on camera.

-In 1883, Muybridge gave a lecture at the Pennsylvania Academy of Fine Arts (PAFA), arranged by artist Thomas Eakins and University of Pennsylvania (Penn) trustee Fairman Rogers.
+In 1883, Muybridge gave a lecture at the Pennsylvania Academy of the Fine Arts (PAFA), arranged by artist Thomas Eakins and University of Pennsylvania trustee Fairman Rogers.
 At that time, Eakins was a faculty member at PAFA, and had recently been appointed its director.
-A group of Philadelphians, including Penn Provost William Pepper and the publisher J.B.
-Lippincott recruited him to work at Penn under their sponsorship.
+A group of Philadelphians, including Penn Provost William Pepper and the publisher J. B. Lippincott recruited him to work at Penn under their sponsorship.
 Between 1883 and 1886, Muybridge made more than 100,000 images, working obsessively in a dedicated studio at the northeast corner of 36th and Pine streets in Philadelphia.
 He was now able to afford multiple larger high-quality lenses, giving him the ability to make simultaneous pictures from multiple viewpoints, with a clarity and tonal range not achieved earlier.